 Who doesn’t love skin that is radiant and glowing all day long?
 But glowing skin doesn’t come naturally.
 It comes with a regular skincare routine that one must follow.
 Did you know that you can use a face wash and cleanser effectively to achieve these results?
-Before you wonder if there is a difference between cleanser and face wash, let us tell you that there is!
+Before you wonder if there is a difference between cleanser and face wash for dry skin, let us tell you that there is!

 Both these products are entirely different in nature.
 Let us explore more to understand the difference.

 What is the Difference Between Cleanser and Face Wash?

 The difference between a cleanser and a face wash is that a cleanser is used before you use a face wash.
 A cleanser is used to wipe off any traces of makeup and built-in impurities that may have accumulated at the end of the day.

 What is the Right way to use a Face Wash and Face Cleanser?

 A cleanser is your first step to clean skin.
 Here is the right way to use a face cleanser.

 1. Comb your hair and secure it tightly.
 Wear a headband to ensure the cleanser doesn’t get into your hair.

 2. Ensure your hands are completely clean before you apply the cleanser.